jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 - Various AR applications built with WebAR
 - All available in Github
 - Show possible usages and hopefully inspire more
-- All available in github repo
-- Good places to get starting
+- Good places to get started

 ---